-Due to the 2020 pandemic, Rapid Response materials are now available online in both English and Spanish to affected individuals.
-Pre-pandemic, and post-pandemic for those willing to have the Rapid Response Team in person, the team goes to affected job sites to offer Unemployment Insurance benefits information; resume, interview, and job search assistance; outplacement and transition services; vocational and skill assessments; and labor market information.
+Because of the 2020 pandemic, Rapid Response materials are now available online in both English and Spanish to affected individuals.
+Pre-pandemic, the Rapid Response team would go to affected job sites to offer Unemployment Insurance benefits information; resume, interview, and job search assistance; outplacement and transition services; vocational and skill assessments; and labor market information.